 Story by Sean Connolly.
 Photo by Jon Balsbaugh.

-A new high school will open its doors in Princeton, New Jersey, this fall, thanks to a partnership between Trinity Schools and The Wilberforce School.
+A new high school will open its doors near Princeton, New Jersey, this fall, thanks to a partnership between Trinity Schools and The Wilberforce School.

 The Wilberforce School (TWS) is an independent, Christian school with 160 students.
 This year, it is adding ninth and tenth grades to its previous pre-K through 8th grade offerings, and the school expects to add 11th and 12th grades in coming years.